AdobeDocs/commerce-pwa-studio/src/pages/guides/theming/index.md

 }
 ```

 However, you should avoid this option for all but the smallest real-world changes.
 For example, if you plan to use the Venia base theme with only a few custom colors and fonts, this option may be fine for your needs.
-However, if you are going to make several style changes or plan to rotate through different themes (seasonal or otherwise), use option 2.
+However, if you are going to make several style changes or plan to rotate through different themes (seasonal or otherwise), create a new theme file instead.

 ### Create new theme file